philbour/balance-converter/README.md

 # Execute

-Can be run in 2 flavours -
+Can be run in 2 modes -

 ## Stand-alone Spring boot

 ### Steps